 How long your system has been working and the spot of the leak play a part in whether you should repair or replace your AC system.

-Dusty evaporator coil—Over time, the evaporator coil attracts dirt and leads to issues similar to a dirty filter.
-You’ll gradually get lower airflow until your equipment freezes or quits cooling.
+Filthy evaporator coil—Over time, the evaporator coil gets dirty and creates troubles similar to a dirty filter.
+You’ll gradually get lower airflow until your unit freezes or halts cooling.
 You’ll need to call R & M Climate Control Service Experts to fix the problem.

 Broken blower motor or relay—A blower motor running at the wrong speed or not turning on at all can cause freezing.
-It may also be sporadic, starting at full speed and slowing down after it gets warm.
+It may also be sporadic, starting at full speed and slowing down after it gets too hot.
 Or a relay could force it to work one time and not the subsequent time.
-In either case, you will need to call R & M Climate Control Service Experts to correct the trouble.
+In either case, you will need to get in touch with R & M Climate Control Service Experts to correct the trouble.

-Scheduling annual AC maintenance or heat pump maintenance could help you skip this issue.
-Our technicians will fully examine and clean your equipment, which typically allows us to notice small troubles before they become large issues.
+Scheduling annual AC maintenance or heat pump maintenance could help you bypass this malfunction.
+Our technicians will fully examine and clean your unit, which often allows us to catch small troubles before they become large issues.